An invasive species is a non-native plant, animal or pathogen that spreads rapidly into native communities causing ecological or economic harm.

 What you can do to help protect our natural resources from invasive species:

 - Comply with firewood restrictions, use certified weed-free hay and dispose of plant debris in the trash.

 - Be a good neighbor.
 Be on the look-out for the most troublesome invasive plants and remove them from your property.

 - Consider replacing non-native plants with natives – These are good for pollinators too!
 See Midwest Invasive Plant Network - Invasive Species and Gardening.

-- Volunteer to assist ongoing efforts and at events such as garlic mustard and buckthorn pulls in spring and fall.
+- Volunteer to assist ongoing efforts and at Beat Back Invasives events in spring and fall.

 - Get educated with tips from the Nature Conservancy and Play Clean Go.